bzeng18/AIPI531/Final Project/Readme.md

 ### Citation

-To acknowledge the use of the dataset in publications, please cite the following paper:

-F. Maxwell Harper and Joseph A. Konstan.
+[1] F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872

-For further questions or comments, please contact GroupLens <grouplens-info@cs.umn.edu>.
+[2] Wang, L., & Lim, E.-P. (2023).
+Zero-Shot Next-Item Recommendation using Large Pretrained Language Models. arXiv [Cs.IR].
+Retrieved from http://arxiv.org/abs/2304.03153

 *Note: This README serves as a guide for organizing the repository and providing essential information.
 It should be customized based on the actual content and outcomes of the project.*